writechoiceorg/rocketlawyer/pages/concepts-page.md

 - **Event:** Any activity that occurs during the lifecycle of the legal process, such as sending an invitation to sign, a party viewing the document, or an owner modifying the document.

+### RocketSign API Endpoints

+Below is the list of definitions for terms related to the  **RocketSign API Endpoints**:

+- **RocketSign & Binders API**: This is an API for managing document signing processes and binder-related tasks, including preparing and signing documents.

 - **Client Credentials**: Essential authentication details obtained through the onboarding process, including an API Key and Secret used for accessing Rocket Lawyer's APIs.

-- **iFrame**: An HTML element used to embed RocketSign Embedded UX into a webpage.
-It displays the RocketSign interface and allows users to interact with it directly within your platform.

 ## Authentication